A bowel screening pilot is now underway in the Waitemata District Health Board area. The pilot runs until December 2017.

-You can find out more information about the pilot on the dedicated BowelScreening website.
+You can find out more information about the pilot on the dedicated Bowel Screening website.
 Other leaflets about bowel cancer and bowel screening can be downloaded from the Bowel screening pilot resources page.

 The bowel screening test is an immunochemical faecal occult blood test (iFOBT), also known as a faecal immunochemical test (FIT).
 It can detect tiny traces of blood in bowel motions.
 Blood in bowel motions does not mean someone has cancer, but it can be an early warning sign that something is wrong with their bowel.

-To do the test, participants will need to collect a small sample from their bowel motion, using the test kit provided.
-They can then post the sample to the designated laboratory for testing.
+To do the test, participants collect a small sample from their bowel motion, using the test kit provided.
+Then they post the sample to the designated laboratory for testing.
 If blood is found in the sample, people are contacted and offered a diagnostic colonoscopy.

 Bowel cancer may occur at any age, although 90 percent of cases are in people aged over 50.